Ciela-Institute/milex_scheduler/README.md

 ## Documentation

-You can gind the full documentation [here](https://milex-scheduler.readthedocs.io/en/latest/).
+You can find the full documentation [here](https://milex-scheduler.readthedocs.io/en/latest/).

 ## Installation